bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/PP01/README.md

 ## Summary (Intent)

 This test case addresses the **export** of the required IFC entities for the exchange of **objects properties** information.
-The test includes both property sets belonging to the IFC standard and custom sets; both on types and occurences.
+The test includes both property sets belonging to the IFC standard and custom sets; both on types and occurrences.

 - Refer to [Test Case Imports](#Test-Case-Imports) to know the prerequisites for the present test.